 In the first few years of your career, creating a spending plan may feel like a foreign concept.
 Who wants to think about a wealth plan when you've just outgrown a shoebox dorm room?
 What was it all for if not to earn money and spend it how you'd like?

-That's a sentiment Matt Kassera, CFP®, and product manager for the Advice & Solutions group at RBC Wealth Management-U.S., understands.
+That's a sentiment Bobby Lovgren, manager of wealth planning development at RBC Wealth Management-U.S., understands.

-“It seems like once you start talking about planning, that's how you have to live,” says Kassera, who considers himself a part of the older shoulder of Millennials — a generation roughly defined as those born between 1981 and 1999.
+“It seems like once you start talking about planning, that's how you have to live,” says Lovgren, who considers himself a part of the older subset of Millennials — a generation roughly defined as those born between 1980 and 1999.

-Kassera says he suspects that's why Millennials - a demographic accustomed to change - may not think they need a financial plan.
-For that reason, when he's working with young professionals just starting to amass their wealth, Kassera tries to approach the conversation in a more open-ended fashion.
+Lovgren says he suspects that's why Millennials – a demographic accustomed to change – may not think they need a financial plan.
+For that reason, when he's working with young professionals just starting to amass their wealth, Lovgren tries to approach the conversation in a more open-ended fashion.

 According to a 2019 survey conducted by The Economist Intelligence Unit (EIU), commissioned by RBC Wealth Management, 61 percent of young professionals say the cost of living is a top concern around creating, preserving or managing their wealth.

 The New wealth rising survey, which targets high-net-worth individuals (HNWIs), adult children of HNWIs and high-earning professionals across the U.S., Canada, UK, China, Hong Kong, Singapore and Taiwan, explores the shifting landscape of global wealth.
 It looks at where wealth will be, what it will be invested in, how it will be invested and who is investing.

 Millennial investors in the U.S. say growing their wealth is a top priority (59 percent), while 82 percent of young professionals believe they have enough time to accumulate significant wealth.